-After reading all winter about flavor extraction, earlier this spring Dawn and I settled on the use of 195 proof grain alcohol.
+After reading all winter about flavor extraction, earlier this spring we settled on the use of 195 proof grain alcohol.
 While there is supposedly no flavor the grain alcohol has a uniquely laboratory aftertaste, but the flavor extraction is said to be more pure and supposedly faster.

 It’s been about 6 weeks since I started this post, and have come with the frustrating idea that we should have run our Everclear through a Brita type filter, some sand filter with activated charcoal to take the worst of the raw liquor flavors out – but this good news I managed to harvest over 10 pounds of Elderberries yesterday, some of which will go into an Elderberry Liqueur, and some will go to some of Chicago’s finest restaurants.
 Some of the bushes have double that amount ripening right now, but that’s another post!

 Remember, only the darkest berries are ripe.
 I usually ignore the green, pick all the berries off the stem carefully, then drop them in a bowl of cool water, what floats gets tossed in the compost pile!